Updated Card For ROH Final Battle | 411MANIA

 * I Quit Match: Tony Nese vs. Ethan Page

-* Wheeler Yuta, Bryan Danielson & TBD vs. FTR & Mark Briscoe
+* Wheeler Yuta, Bryan Danielson & Jon Moxley vs. FTR & Mark Briscoe

 * Keith Lee vs. Shane Taylor